 We currently have Work Zones located in Chester, Ellesmere Port, Winsford and Northwich.
 We are also able to provide support over the phone or via Microsoft Teams.

-Coronavirus (COVID-19): Work Zones are supporting people who are coming out of work as a result of COVID-19 who need to find alternative employment.
+Coronavirus (COVID-19) and the end of furlough: Work Zones are supporting people who are coming out of work as a result of COVID-19 or the ending of furlough who need to find alternative employment.
 If you would like us to help you to find a new job, please complete the details on the form and we will be in touch to discuss your requirements.

 For employers looking to recruit, we can source potential employees to meet current recruitment demand so please get in touch with your requirements by email: email@example.com.